How Do I Find Testing and Assessment Information?

 provide an overview or review of a test.

-Unpublished tests are referred to in articles but are not available from commercial publishers.
-Occasionally,
+Unpublished tests are referred to in articles but are not often available from commercial publishers.
+However, PsycTESTS does provide access to some unpublished tests.

-copies or portions of these tests may be found in journal articles or books.
+Occasionally, copies or portions of unpublished tests may be found in journal articles or books.

 Where Can I Find Evaluations of Tests?